 The antique automobiles of The Collection on Palmetto date from 1886 to 1952, with special attention paid to the Brass Era, from 1896-1915.
 In no other era of automotive history did technology develop as rapidly.
-From materials used to methods of propulsion, the Brass Era constitutes a formative stride in the development of the automobile.
+From materials used to methods of propulsion, the Brass Era is a formative era in car development.

 Today we consider the automobile almost as an extension of our own bodies.
 We describe distance not in miles, but in minutes/hours.
 Rain, darkness, mountains, rivers, and extremes in temperature don't even factor into our travel plans.
 It wasn't always that way.